banner

 An excellent circular walk of about 2 miles.
 Good views of Buttle Marsh

 To start this walk, follow Walk 4.
-When walk 5 branches off to the right just past the farm house, continue straight on along the public footpath until you reach a road.
+When walk 4 branches off to the right just past the farm house, continue straight on along the public footpath until you reach a road.
 Turn right here and follow the road slightly uphill until you are almost at the road junction.

-Just before the road juction where the hedge starts on your left, turn left downhill along a broad track with an open field on your left and a hedgerow with tall trees on your right.
+Just before the road junction where the hedge starts on your left, turn left downhill along a broad track with an open field on your left and a hedgerow with tall trees on your right.
 This is called Sandy Loke.

 At the end of Sandy Loke, pass through a belt of trees and meet a road.
 Turn left here and follow the road back to How Hill.